Why you’re nervous, anxious, stressed or scared for ‘no reason’

 - It is certainly debilitating

-- it prevents you taking part in normal life.
+– it prevents you from taking part in normal life.
 You make choices based on how you feel, not what you would like or not like to do.

 - It can be extremely distressing

-- no wonder that many people who suffer from anxiety also suffer with depression, and of course it can have a huge impact on your relationship too.
+– no wonder that many people who suffer from anxiety also suffer from depression, and of course it can have a huge impact on your relationship too.

 So, now you can see what generalised anxiety disorder looks like when the symptoms are at their worst.

 If you’re suffering from these awful, soul-destroying, energy-sapping symptoms of anxiety, you may not care much about what it’s called.
 Or whether it’s generalised or not, or classified as a disorder or not.
 You just want to put an end to it – now!

 To find the best self-help strategies we need to look at the causes of anxiety first, as therein lies the answer to what you can do to help yourself.